Kubernetes 101: Part 2

 We specified the ports, set kind as Service.
 Let’s create the service

-Now create the service and check the service
+Now create the service and pod and check the service

 If we now know the IP of our pods, we can use : <pod’s ip>:30004